-In this short and to-the-point episode, Andy Patel gives us the basic ins and outs of Google Ads.
-While Apple makes money from software and electronics, and Amazon is a marketplace, Google earns primarily and overwhelmingly through the ads paid for by companies vying to be at the top of the most well-known search engine in the world.
+In this short and to-the-point episode of the Pest Control Internet Marketing podcast, Andy Patel gives us the basic ins and outs of Google Ads.
+While Apple makes money from software and electronics, and Amazon is a marketplace, Google earns primarily and overwhelmingly through the ads paid for by companies trying to be at the top of the most well-known search engine in the world.

 Does Google Ads Work?

 “Google Ads does work and can work; but it has to be done correctly,” says Andy.
 Internet marketing has quickly become saturated by virtue of being an intangible service.
 Unfortunately, a lot of this includes spam.
 Google Ads is an invaluable tool for any company who understands how to use it in the context of today’s marketplace.

 When typing in a common search phrase such as “pest control near me”, the top most results that appear is the “Google Guarantee”.
 The Google Guarantee is a service called “Google Local Service Ads”, a Pay Per Lead program similar to HomeAdvisor, but it is a unique lead as opposed to being a shared lead.